markqvist/Reticulum/docs/manual/_sources/understanding.rst.txt

         capabilities and configuration.

     * The ADDRESSES field contains either 1 or 2 addresses.
-      * Each address is 10 bytes long.
+      * Each address is 16 bytes long.
       * The Header Type flag in the HEADER field determines whether the ADDRESSES field contains 1 or 2 addresses.
-      * Addresses are Reticulum hashes truncated to 10 bytes.
+      * Addresses are SHA-256 hashes truncated to 16 bytes.

     * The CONTEXT field is 1 byte.
       * It is used by Reticulum to determine packet context.

-    * The DATA field is between 0 and 477 bytes.
+    * The DATA field is between 0 and 465 bytes.
       * It contains the packets data payload.

     IFAC Flag